phaseLineStudios/Operational-Command/docs/game_design.md

 ### Help System
 The help system includes a tutorial mission, visual hints, a command reference guide, and tooltips for all interactive elements.
-Voice command construction suggestions assist new players during missions.
+Voice command construction suggestions assist players during missions by showing possible next phrases for a legal command.

 ## Artificial Intelligence
 ### Opponent and Enemy AI